StefanMihut/Crossroad-Detection-Project/README.md

 A project to detect crosswalk for impaired people

 ### Description
-Create a deep learning model to detect crosswalk for impaired people
+Create a deep learning model that detect crosswalk Build an application that help impaired people to detect the crosswalk
-be able to preprocess data for deep learning be able to train apply and evaluate Yolov4 model with real world data

 ## Run Locally